leoshimo/vrs/README.md

 including the REPL, `--command`, script files/stdin, and subscriptions (`--subscribe`, `--follow`, `--followclear`).
 Lists that fit stay on one line;
 larger lists put each element on its own line.
 Keyword/value records such as those returned by `(ls_srv)` keep small pairs together.
-The width follows the terminal as it resizes, with an 80-column fallback.
+The default target width is 90 columns in every output mode; use `--width` to choose another width.
 A nested value that is too large to fit after its keyword starts on the next line.

 ```sh